TimMangan/App-Info/docs/Windows/RealTimeBoard/MiroDesktop/InstallConfigure.md

 Also note that the Miro Installer program will return immeditely and perform the installation of Mira Desktop in the background, so any installation scripting may want to sleep a few minutes to let that complete.

-## Manual Install
-* Create a folder, such as `C:\Program Files\ReverseDNS`.
-* Copy the exe file into that folder.
-* Create a shortcut to the executable.

 ## Typical Configuration Items